Overview – Teach ESL to Missionary Trainees in South Korea

 Qualifications for teachers:

-- Evangelical Christians with some ESL experience (if possible); love for the Lord and people.
+- Evangelical Christians with some ESL experience (if possible)

 - English speaking, listening, writing and reading during the day.